renatoliveira/apex-test-list/README.md

 ```
 USAGE
-  $ sf apextests list -f <value> -x <value> -s [--json]
+  $ sf apextests list -f <value> -x <value> -s -d <value> [--json]

 FLAGS
   -f, --format=<value>            By default, the format being returned is a list in the format that can be merged with the test flags of the Salesforce CLI deploy and validate commands.
                                   Available formats are `sf` (default) and `csv`.
   -x, --manifest=<value>          Manifest XML file (package.xml).
   -s, --ignore-missing-tests      [default: false] If this Boolean flag is provided, ignore test methods that are not found in any of your local package directories.
+  -d, --ignore-package-directory  Ignore a package directory when looking for test annotations.
+                                  Should match how they are declared in the "sfdx-project.json".
+                                  Can be declared multiple times.

 GLOBAL FLAGS
   --json  Format output as json.